Code-Institute-Submissions/Milestone-Project02-/README.md

 At different times I did troubleshooting with my mentor and student support on my java script

+Emailjs- Had a 404 error after form was filled out, resolved by having this line only in the html <form onsubmit="return sendMail(this);">.
-Emailjs- This form has an error message if the user fails to fill out the form correctly.
+This form has an error message if the user fails to fill out the form correctly.
 I ran the site through GTmertix to get a guide to how the site performed.
 Finally had friends & family test the website for me to feedback any issues or comments regarding the usability and layout